qualabs/live-streaming-latency-sync/README.md

 - **Global Sync Function**: The plugin adjusts playback rate based on the latency values received from the server.
 - **Customization**: Diffrent algorihtms could be implemented based on the latency messrue, bitrate lader and buffer status (see the customization chapter).

+### HLS content requirements
+It's crucial that the HLS manifest includes `#EXT-X-PROGRAM-DATE-TIME` (PDT) tags associated with the segments.For example, the `HlsSyncAdapter` uses `hls.playingDate.getTime()` to get the current playback time in wall-clock terms.
+The accuracy of hls.playingDate directly depends on the presence and accuracy of the PDT tags in the manifest.
+Without them, the calculation of the player's current latency will be compromised.

+### MPEG-DASH content requirements
+The MPD must include the `availabilityStartTime` attribute in the root `<MPD>` element.
+This attribute defines the temporal anchor point (in wall-clock time) for the live stream.
+The `DashSyncAdapter` and `DashConfigSyncAdapter` use this value, along with the player's relative playback time (`player.time()`), to calculate the current playback time in wall-clock terms, which is essential for determining latency.

 ## How to Run

 ### Prerequisites